suryatejaJENNU/Kraftshala_assignment/README.md

 Weather Application
 Welcome to the Weather Application!
 This application allows you to check the current weather information for various cities around the world.

-You can view the live deployment of the application here.
+You can view the live deployment of the application https://suryateja-kraftshala-assignment.netlify.app/

 Table of Contents
 Instructions to Run Locally